Gluing of $n$-cluster tilting subcategories for representation-directed algebras: Part III: Fractures

 \begin{lemma}\emph{\cite[Lemma 4.8]{VAS}} Let $M(i,j)\neq 0$ be a $\La_{m,h}$-module.
 Then \begin{itemize} \item[(a)] If $M(i,j)$ is nonprojective, we have

 \item[(b)] If $M(i,j)$ is noninjective, we have

 \end{itemize} \end{lemma}

 Before we proceed with the main result of this section, let us explain how Lemma \ref{lemma:taun} will be used.
 By Proposition \ref{prop:abutmentsquiver} there is a unique maximal left abutment of $\La_{m,h}$, namely $P(m-h+1)=M(1,h)$.
-Moreover, the Auslander-Reiten quiver of $\La_{m,h}$ is a subquiver of $\triangle(m)$ where we remove all the vertices corresponding to indecomposable modules of length at least $h-1$.
+Moreover, the Aus\-lan\-der--Rei\-ten quiver of $\La_{m,h}$ is a subquiver of $\triangle(m)$ where we remove all the vertices corresponding to indecomposable modules of length at least $h+1$.
 Described otherwise, it is the same as the quiver $\triangle(h)$ with the addition of more diagonals on the right hand side of the same height $h$.

 Let $T$ be a slice fracture of $P(m-h)$ and let $\hat{T}\oplus P(m-h+1) \cong T$ .
-Then Lemma \ref{lemma:taun} implies that the action of $\tno$ translates $\hat{T}$ through the Auslander-Reiten quiver of $\Gamma(\La_{m,h})$ without changing its shape.
+Then Lemma \ref{lemma:taun} implies that the action of $\tno$ translates $\hat{T}$ through the Aus\-lan\-der--Rei\-ten quiver of $\Gamma(\La_{m,h})$ without changing its shape.
 In other words, for $m$ large enough we have the following pictures:

-In the above pictures the thick lines represent the indecomposable summands of $\hat{T}$ in the foundation of $P(m-h+1)$.
+In each of the above pictures the leftmost thick line represents the indecomposable summands of $\hat{T}$ in the foundation of $P(m-h+1)$, the middle thick line represents the indecomposable summands of $\tno(\hat{T})$ and the rightmost thick line represent the indecomposable summands of $\tau_n^{-2}(\hat{T})$.
 Notice that in the case of $n$ being even $\hat{T}$ is reflected horizontally at every application of $\tno$.
 Moreover, the module $P(m-h)$, which would be at the top of the slice, is injective and so $\tno(P(m-h+1))=0$.
 Additionally, the above applications of $\tno$ are invertible by $\tn$.
 The idea of the proof is that by choosing $m$ correctly we can stop precisely at the point where the thick diagonal aligns with the end of $\La_{m,h}$.
 Then we can remove these aligned modules from our slice and consider the leftover piece as a slice of smaller height.
 Finally, an induction on the height of the slice will give us the proof.
 Let us illustrate with a concrete example.

 \begin{example} Consider the slice module $T$ of $KA_5$ given by the following encircled modules in $\Gamma(KA_5)$:

 Assume we want to complete $T$ on the right for $n=4$.
 Let $ m> 5$ and consider the maximal left $\La_{m,5}$-abutment $P(m-4)=M(1,5)$.
 By gluing